Fluid Antennas-Enabled Multiuser Uplink: A Low-Complexity Gradient Descent for Total Transmit Power Minimization: Introduction

 \section{Introduction}

 Beamforming, which exploits the degree of freedom (DoF) in the spatial domain, is a powerful technique for improving system capacity [1].
-In conventional beamforming, the positions of antennas at transceivers are fixed which may limit the performance gains of beamforming depending on the channel conditions.
+In conventional beamforming, positions of antennas at transceivers are fixed which may limit the gains of beamforming depending on channel conditions.

-To mitigate the above deficiency, the intelligent reflecting surface (IRS) technique has been proposed and proven to be capable of reconfiguring the wireless channels by adjusting the passive IRS reflecting coefficients [2].
-Another promising technology, the movable-antenna (MA) array [3]$-$[4] or fluid antenna [5]$-$[6] has emerged recently.
-Although its operating principle is different from that of the IRS, the MA array can also reshape the channel environment artificially, by adaptively adjusting the positions of all antennas (connected to the radio frequency chains via flexible cables) supported by the stepper motors or servos.
-By fully exploiting the channel variation resulting from changes in antennas' positions, a higher spatial diversity can be harvested by the MA array.
-Driven by these potential advantages, earlier works have applied the MA array to further enhance the capacities of multiple-input multiple-output (MIMO) systems [7]$-$[8], multiuser uplink/downlink communications [9]$-$[11], coordinated multi-point (CoMP) reception-enabled neworks [12], physical-layer security systems [13] or interference networks [14].
+To mitigate the above deficiency, the intelligent reflecting surface (IRS) technique has been proposed and proven to be capable of reconfiguring wireless channels by adjusting passive IRS reflecting coefficients [2].
+As another promising technology, fluid antennas (FAs) [3]$-$[6] has emerged recently.
+Although its operating principle is different from that of the IRS, FAs can also reshape channel environments artificially, by adaptively adjusting positions of all antennas (connected to the radio frequency chains via flexible cables) supported by the stepper motors or servos.
+Unlike antenna selection (AS) which requires more candidate antennas, higher hardware cost and larger overhead of channel estimation, and concurrently unlike rotatable uniform linear array (RULA) which just mechanically rotates the transmit/receive array and cannot fully exploit spatial channel variation, FAs fully exploites the channel variation resulting from changes in antennas' positions to achieve a higher spatial diversity without causing additional hardware or algorithm cost [7].
+Driven by these potential advantages, earlier works have applied the technology of FAs to further enhance capacities of multiple-input multiple-output (MIMO) systems [7]$-$[8], multiuser uplink/downlink communications [9]$-$[10], physical-layer security systems [11] or interference networks [12].